clelandlab/quick/docs/API References/mercator.md

 **Parameters**:

 - `soccfg` QICK board socket config object.
-- `cfg` (dict) Mercator protocol in a Python dictionary. **Mercator will modify this dictionary, including flattening steps and inserting variables.**
+- `cfg` (dict) Mercator protocol in a Python dictionary. **Mercator will modify this dictionary, including flattening steps and evaluating gains.**

 > Methods including `Mercator.initialize` and `Mercator.body` should never be used manually.
 Thus, they are not documented here.